Rivridis/Assistant-Client/README.md

-# LLM-Assistant
+# Rivridis Assistant
-OpenAI compatible LLM Assistant
+OpenAI compatible LLM Assistant.
+Server is not provided, so please host your models using KoboldCPP or similar.

 ## Features
 * Works with any instruct-finetuned LLM